Home About Books My Story Hope Press Kit Calendar Contact

-Recently I was picked up at the airport by a woman.
-She had a frazzled day.
-She raced through traffic to pick me up.
-She apologized for the cleanliness of her car (which resembled mine at home, exactly!), and then we zoomed into city traffic.
+She had a frazzled day, that was clear.
+She had raced through traffic to pick me up at the airport.
+She apologized for the cleanliness of her car (which resembled mine at home, exactly).

 “Tell me about you,” I said, hoping to put her at ease.